Date of Award:

 Micro-channels are suspected of yielding seven to ten times the salt concentration and load resulting from overland flow.
 It was estimated that approximately 3.4 percent of the salt which annually passes Woodside is the result of micro-channel activity.

-White, Richard B., "Salt Production From Micro-channels in the Price River Basin, Utah" (1977).
+White, Richard Bruce, "Salt Production From Micro-Channels in the Price River Basin, Utah" (1977).
 All Graduate Theses and Dissertations.
 3405.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .